-USA, 1927 • Directors Clarence Badger, Joseph von Sternberg
+USA, 1927 • Directed by Clarence Badger and Joseph von Sternberg

 Cast Clara Bow (Betty Lou), Antonio Moreno (Cyrus Waltham), William Austin (Monty), Priscilla Bonner (Molly), Jacqueline Gadsden (Adela Van Norman), Julia Swayne Gordon (Mrs. Van Norman), Elinor Glyn (Herself), Gary Cooper (Reporter) Scenario Hope Loring and Louis D. Lighton, from a story by Elinor Glyn Photography H. Kinley Martin Editor E. Lloyd Sheridan Titles George Marion Jr.